mouseless/json-concepts/use-cases/02-extract-a-schema-from-existing.md

 > {{/resource}}
 > ```
 >
+> Note that mustache does not support `last` and it does not exist in the shadow
+> of above schema.
+So `last` needs to be added to schema shadow for this
+> template to work correctly.
+>
 > :::

 Now that its concepts and template are ready, client code can be generated